michaeltroger/greenpass-android/README.md

 [![Android CI](https://github.com/michaeltroger/greenpass-android/actions/workflows/android.yml/badge.svg)](https://github.com/michaeltroger/greenpass-android/actions/workflows/android.yml) [![UI tests](https://github.com/michaeltroger/greenpass-android/actions/workflows/ui_tests.yml/badge.svg)](https://github.com/michaeltroger/greenpass-android/actions/workflows/ui_tests.yml) [![Crowdin](https://badges.crowdin.net/green-pass/localized.svg)](https://crowdin.com/project/green-pass)

-Unofficial app that is fully open source.
+An app that is fully open source.
 This app is a simple to use PDF Wallet.
 That means it takes over the task to store and display your most important PDF certificates.
 It includes a convenient fullscreen barcode rendering, if a barcode is present in the PDF.
 Currently supported formats are: